Hello!

 My research and teaching investigate questions of race and relationality, U.S. empire and diaspora, gendered migration and social reproduction, cultural production, and interdisciplinary methodologies that bridge creativity and theory.

-My current book project emerges from my dissertation, Reading Rhythmically: Storytelling, Empire, and the Japanese War Bride, and formulates a relational and interdisciplinary methodology for interrogating the racial, gendered, and inter-imperial entanglements structuring the narrative production of the Japanese war bride as a “knowable” figure of racial-gendered difference and passivity.
+My current book project emerges from my dissertation, Reading Rhythmically: Storytelling, Empire, and the Japanese War Bride.
+It formulates a relational and interdisciplinary methodology for interrogating the racial, gendered, and inter-imperial entanglements structuring the narrative production of the Japanese war bride as a “knowable” figure of racial-gendered difference and passivity.
 The project demonstrates how reading across and against archives, genres, and disciplines makes visible the limits of imperial knowledge, as well as distills the generative possibilities of reading, studying, sharing stories, and imagining otherwise beyond what we are proscribed to know.

 As a teacher, I draw on antiracist feminist pedagogies to cultivate intellectually rigorous and inclusive classrooms.
 My courses push students to unlearn dominant narratives, think critically about power and social difference, and connect theory with creativity and their lived experiences through an engaging and collaborative approach.
 Through this work, I create a learning environment where students can take intellectual risks, care for one another across difference, and envision creative possibilities for social change.